Jul 23, 2021 Jambo

 How SRM searchability is a game-changer

-While this might not seem like a game-changer at first, having the ability to quickly search questions like:
+While this might not seem like a game-changer at first, having the ability to search for questions like these can improve productivity:

 • Which stakeholder was connected to a particular concern?